sponug/sponug.github.io/_posts/2024-12-25-Decision-Intelligence.md

     - Risk & Ambiguity: Both make a decision much harder
       - Ambiguity - Probability not known.
 Risk - probability is known
     - Timing: Amount of time you have to make a decision
+    - Group decisions: where the decision has a large impact on others
+    - Social consequences & social effects: scrutiny and consequences
+    - Internal conflicts: Conflict of incentives
+    - Adversial effects: competition
+- when a decision seems complex, pause, slow down and re-evaluate

 ## Another paragraph <a name="paragraph2"></a>